kitnato/neverquest/README.md

 - Parry, inflict bleed and stagger in one attack
 - Survive the first 4 levels without any gear equipped
+- Survive the first 10 levels while upgrading at most 1 attribute

 ##### Combat quests